geoman-io/leaflet-geoman/README.md

 Take a look into [CONTRIBUTING](./CONTRIBUTING.md)

 ### Credit

+A big thanks goes to @Falke-Design, he invests a lot of time and takes good care of Leaflet-Geoman.

+Thanks to @ryan-morris for the implementation of Typescript and support with Typescript questions.

 As I never built a leaflet plugin before, I looked heavily into the code of leaflet.draw to find out how to do stuff.
 So don't be surprised to see some familiar code.